Level of Study

 The course is open to all students at UiB.

 Teaching is based on lectures, seminar groups and group discussions, and therefore requires that students take active part in class.
-Normally, lectures are held for two hours a week for ten weeks, and seminar groups are held for two hours a week for ten weeks.
+Normally, lectures are held for two hours a week for eight weeks, and seminar groups are held for two hours a week for eight weeks.
 The teaching may also be organized into larger bulks.

 In the case that less than five students register for a course, the organized teaching may be adapted to fit the number of students.
 If this occurs, students will be informed at the start of the semester, and before the registration deadline 1.
 February/1.
 September.